Manifolds of absolutely continuous functions with values in an infinite-dimensional manifold and regularity properties

 This implies that if $K$ denotes the vector space

-Then $\Psi_{\gamma}^{-1}|_{\mathcal{U}_\gamma \cap \text{Im}(T)}: \text{Im}(\Psi) \cap \prod_{i=1}^n \mathcal{U}_i \to K\cap \prod_{i=1}^n \mathcal{V}_i$ is a chart of $\text{Im}(T)$, making $\text{Im}(T)$ a smooth submanifold and the map $\tilde{T}:\acspace\to \text{Im}(T)$, $\eta\mapsto T(\eta)$ a diffeomorphism. \end{proof}
+Then $\Psi_{\gamma}^{-1}|_{\mathcal{U}_\gamma \cap \text{Im}(T)}: \text{Im}(T) \cap \prod_{i=1}^n \mathcal{U}_i \to K\cap \prod_{i=1}^n \mathcal{V}_i$ is a chart of $\text{Im}(T)$, making $\text{Im}(T)$ a smooth submanifold and the map $\tilde{T}:AC_{L^p}([a,b],N)\to \text{Im}(T)$, $\eta\mapsto T(\eta)$ a diffeomorphism. \end{proof}

-\begin{re} Let $N$ be a $\mathbb{K}$-analytic manifold modeled on a sequentially complete locally convex space which admits a $\mathbb{K}$-analytic local addition and $p\in [1,\infty]$.
+\begin{remark} Let $N$ be a $\mathbb{K}$-analytic manifold modeled on a sequentially complete locally convex space which admits a $\mathbb{K}$-analytic local addition and $p\in [1,\infty]$.
 Since every continuous linear operator is analytic, the isomorphism

-is $\mathbb{K}$-analytic, which implies that $T$ in Proposition \ref{GRembedding} is a $\mathbb{K}$-analytic diffeomorphism onto the submanifold $\text{Im}(T)$. \end{re}
+is $\mathbb{K}$-analytic, which implies that $T$ in Proposition \ref{GRembedding} is a $\mathbb{K}$-analytic diffeomorphism onto the submanifold $\text{Im}(T)$. \end{remark}

-\begin{prop} Let $N$ be a smooth manifold modeled on a sequentially complete locally convex space $E$ which admits a local addition, $p\in [1,\infty]$ and $\eta\in \acspace$.
-If $g:[c,d]\to [a,b]$ is a map as in Lemma \ref{lemmanog}, then the map
+\begin{prop} Let $p\in [1,\infty]$.
+Let $N$ be a smooth manifold modeled on a sequentially complete locally convex space $E$ which admits a local addition and let $g:[c,d]\to [a,b]$ be the map given by